pydantic/pydantic/docs/concepts/experimental.md

     """
 ```

-1. The list validator for `b` doesn't get the `allow_partial` instruction passed down to it by the model validtor so it doesn't know to ignore errors in the last element of the input.
+1. The list validator for `b` doesn't get the `allow_partial` instruction passed down to it by the model validator so it doesn't know to ignore errors in the last element of the input.

 #### Some invalid but complete JSON will be accepted